steelersd/flask-uwsgi/README.md

 sudo service nginx reload
 ```

+Next, update you /etc/hosts file to use flask-uwsgi.com

+127.0.1.1 flask-uwsgi.com

 Next, check that the app is reachable through Nginx.
-You should be able to visit http://flask-uwsgi.ubuntu.local.
+You should be able to visit http://flask-uwsgi.com.

 Congratulations!
 You have deployed an app to uWSGI + Nginx.